 A number of new initiatives were soon introduced to improve production levels.
 One of these was an appeal for women to register for war service work.

 Thousands of women volunteered as a result, and many of these were soon employed in the growing number of munitions factories across the country.
 Munitions work was extremely dangerous and the women worked long hours.
 The TNT (trinitrotoluene) in the munitions turned the women’s skin yellow and they became known as ‘canaries’.
 Workplace accidents were also a danger as were explosions.
-There were a number of explosions at munitions factories - 108 were killed at Faversham, Kent in April 1916 ; in January 1917, 69 workers died in an explosion at Silvertown, East London and in June 1917, 53 workers died in an explosion at Ashton-under-Lyme.
+There were a number of explosions at munitions factories - at least 108 were killed at Faversham, Kent 2 April 1916 ; on 19 January 1917, 69 workers died in an explosion at Silvertown, East London and on 13 June 1917, 53 workers died in an explosion at Ashton-under-Lyme.